-Most of us use many different credentials.
-Be it a mobile warrior, a sysadmin that follows best practices and doesn't log on to his computer using his domain admin account, or even a safety conscious parent that creates limited accounts for the kids on the family computer.
-This requires the capability of starting an application under a different set of credentials while we are already logged on using our main credentials.
+There are many different type of credentials and they are used by a multitude of users.
+Be it a mobile warrior, a sysadmin that follows best practices and doesn't log on to his computer using his domain admin account or even a safety conscious parent that creates limited accounts for the kids on the family computer.
+This requires the capability to start an application under a different set of credentials while we are already logged on using our main credentials.

 In Windows you can manually start any process as a different user using SHIFT + right-click to get the context menu.

 The Run As command has many parameters to change its behaviour, we wont cover them all here, but if you have an advanced scenario we suggest you consult the Windows help.

 You have two options when it comes to Run As:

 In Remote Desktop Manager, some sessions/tools types support the Run As functionality.
 For a complete list and configuration information see the Built-In Run As help topic.

 Your session type is not supported and need help to manually configure Run As?
 See the Manual Run As help topic.